cypher2213/Meduzzen_backend_intern/README.md

 It's better for you to choose HOST 0.0.0.0 so the app can listen on all network interfaces and is accessible outside the container.
 **⚠️Attention about variable PORT⚠️**
 The port value you provide in .env will be used for docker container.
 Pay attention to that.
+**⚠️Attention about variable ORIGINS**
+You can provide one, or multiple adresses.
+If you won't provide any there will be used a defaul value - `http://localhost:3000`